 Addressing Wedding Invitations (And Staying Feminist)

 Figuring out the right way to use honorifics in our wonderfully progressive time can be a real pain.
 (Options are the best!
-Till they’re the worst.)
+Until they’re the worst.)
 So feel free to skip them altogether, except for the older folks on your list who use them religiously.
-But if you do use honorifics, please put in the legwork required to use the right ones for the right people.
+But if you do use honorifics, please put in the legwork required to use the right ones for the right people when addressing wedding invitations.

 - Many married women who do share their husband’s last name also use the honorific “Ms.” Hopefully you know which of your friends this applies to!

 - If you’re looking for a gender-neutral term for your gender queer friends, use Mx.
 Mx. is typically the gender-neutral title for anyone who is non-binary and/or does not wish to reveal their gender.
-The best way to Internet-stalk the right answer to this new-ish question is to check a person’s pronoun on Facebook.
-If they use “they” (see what I did there?), go with Mx.
+The best way to Internet-stalk the right answer to this new-ish question is to check a person’s pronoun on Facebook or Instagram.
+If they use they/them, go with Mx.
+Example: Mx.
+Taylor Green and Mx.
+Ryan Reyes

 If children are invited, list them on the envelope.
 (Or on the inner envelope if you have one.)